Ahmad Shah Massoud: Personal life

 Massoud was married to Sediqa Massoud.
 They had one son, Ahmad Massoud (born in 1989) and five daughters (Fatima born in 1992, Mariam born in 1993, Ayesha born in 1995, Zohra born in 1996 and Nasrine born in 1998).
 In 2005 Sediqa Massoud published a personal account on her life with Massoud (co-authored by two women's rights activists and friends of Sediqa Massoud, Chékéba Hachemi and Marie-Francoise Colombani) called "Pour l'amour de Massoud" (For the love of Massoud), in which she describes a decent and loving husband.

 Massoud liked reading and had a library of 3,000 books at his home in Panjshir.
 He used to read the works of revolutionaries Mao Zedong and Che Guevara, and was a great admirer of Charles de Gaulle, founder of the French Fifth Republic.
 Massoud said his favorite author was Victor Hugo and he was also a fan of classical Persian poetry, including the works of Bidel and Hafez.
 He was keen at playing football and chess.

 Massoud's reputation for fearlessness is illustrated by a story about him told in Afghanistan, which cannot be confirmed.
 Once, while inspecting the front lines with a deputy, Massoud's driver had become lost and driven into the middle of a Taliban encampment.
 In tremendous peril, since he was recognized immediately, Massoud demanded to see the Taliban commander, making polite conversation for just long enough to bluff that he had arrived intentionally and not accidentally.
 The confused Taliban allowed him to leave.

 Massoud's family since his death have had a great deal of prestige in the politics of Afghanistan.
 One of his six brothers, Ahmad Zia Massoud, was the Vice President of Afghanistan from 2004 until 2009 under the first democratically elected government of Afghanistan.
 Unsuccessful attempts have been made on the life of Ahmad Zia Massoud in 2004 and late 2009.
 The Associated Press reported that eight Afghans died in the attempt on Ahmad Zia Massoud's life.
 Ahmad Zia Massoud leads the National Front of Afghanistan (a United Front group).
 Another brother, Ahmad Wali Massoud, was Afghanistan's Ambassador to the United Kingdom from 2002 to 2006.
-He is a member of Abdullah Abdullah's National Coalition of Afghanistan (another United Front group).
+He was a member of Abdullah Abdullah's National Coalition of Afghanistan (another United Front group).